samarth8392/CircONTrack/docs/pipeline_overview.md

 ## Overview

-The `circDNA_detection` is a Python tool specifically designed for detecting circular DNA elements in Oxford Nanopore Technologies (ONT) long-read sequencing data.
+The `circontrack` is a Python tool specifically designed for detecting circular DNA elements in Oxford Nanopore Technologies (ONT) long-read sequencing data.
 The package employs a multi-modal approach that combines three complementary detection methods to achieve high sensitivity and specificity.

 ## Package Architecture